African-American history: Historiography

 Benjamin Quarles (1904–1996) had a significant impact on the teaching of African-American history.
 Quarles and John Hope Franklin provided a bridge between the work of historians in historically Black colleges, such as Woodson, and the Black history that is now well established in mainline universities.
 Quarles grew up in Boston, attended Shaw University as an undergraduate, and received a graduate degree at the University of Wisconsin.
 In 1953, he began teaching at Morgan State College in Baltimore, where he stayed, despite the fact that he received a lucrative offer from Johns Hopkins University.
 Quarles' books included The Negro in the Civil War (1953), The Negro in the American Revolution (1961), Lincoln and the Negro (1962), The Negro in the Making of America (1964, updated 1987), and Black Abolitionists (1969), which are all narrative accounts of critical wartime episodes that focused on how Black people interacted with their white allies.

 Black historians attempted to reverse centuries of ignorance.
 While they were not alone in advocating a new examination of slavery and racism in the United States, the study of African-American history has frequently been a political and scholarly struggle which has been waged by historians who wish to refute incorrect assumptions.
 One of the foremost assumptions was the belief that enslaved people did not rebel because they were passive.
 A series of historians transformed the image of African Americans, revealing that they had a much richer and a more complex experience.
 Historians such as Leon F. Litwack documented how former enslaved people fought to keep their families together and he also documented that they struggled against tremendous odds in order to define themselves as free people.
 Other historians wrote about rebellions, both small and large.

 In the 21st century, Black history is considered mainstream.
 Since it was recognized by President Gerald Ford in 1976, "Black History Month" is celebrated in the United States every year during the month of February.
 Proponents of Black history believe that it promotes diversity, develops self-esteem, and corrects myths and stereotypes.
 Opponents of it argue that such curricula are dishonest, divisive, and lack academic credibility and rigor.

 In 2021, College Board announced that it will pilot an AP African American Studies course between 2022 and 2024.
 The course is expected to be launched in 2024.
+The goal of the course is to expand student understanding of black history, culture, art, literature, and academics.